 Young Artists’ Platform

 One Thursday lunchtime each month we host a concert featuring some of the finest young players of the moment.
 For the last two years, we have partnered with the Philharmonia Orchestra to provide monthly recital opportunities for their MMSF Instrumental Fellows.
 The scheme has been developed to equip musicians at the start of their careers with real-world performance experience, whilst inviting them to engage with our history and collections through their programming.
 Discover our forthcoming concerts.

 Our Foundling Fellows are ambassadors for our work, the Foundling Fellowship is given biennially to three creative individuals whose work resonates with the visionary, creative philanthropy of Thomas Coram, William Hogarth and George Frideric Handel.
 Each of our Fellows creates a project that brings our historic story to life and contributes to the work of the Museum.

-Other projects include a short film by Lily Cole, Fire Choir a community choir led by award-winning folk singer Sam Lee, 2016 exhibition FOUND curated by Cornelia Parker and Back to Front Weekend conceived by Yinka Shonibare CBE.
+Other projects include a short film by Lily Cole, Fire Choir – a community choir led by award-winning folk singer Sam Lee, the 2016 exhibition FOUND curated by Cornelia Parker CBE and Back to Front Weekend conceived by Yinka Shonibare CBE.

 Dame Jacqueline Wilson’s Hetty Feather series of books and Sir Michael Morpurgo’s Lucky Button were inspired by the story of the Foundling Hospital.